 There is very much to be said for apprenticeships because it is one very great way to be able to learn alongside an expert or professional.
 Take the opportunity to grab an apprenticeship at a dentist office if you are thinking of a career in dentistry.
-Sally Jones stated that she learned more in the three month apprenticeship she completed at the Pathways Dental Care (clinic info here) - then she did studying her text books!
+Sally Jones stated that she learned more in the three month apprenticeship she completed at the Dental Health Clinic - (clinic info here) - then she did studying her text books!

 There used to be a time when the mainstream classroom at a school, college, or university was the order of the day.
 One had to physically attend class in order to receive a certificate, diploma, or degree.
 This has all changed and now a student can look forward to studying from the comfort of their home after a hard day's work.